The Parkers Van of the Year three times in a row - enough said

 - Brilliant cab design

 - Cab lacks covered storage

 - Rear-wheel drive not so refined

-This VW Crafter is the winner of Best New Van in the Parkers New Car Awards 2018 and 2019.
+This VW Crafter has won the Parkers Van of the Year Award in 2018, 2019 and 2020.
 Read our full review to find out why we rate this large van so highly.

 Not only is the fundamental structure of the latest Crafter completely different from the vehicle that went before, the 2.0-litre TDI turbodiesel engines that power it are all brand new as well.